saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#shopdomainupdate">ShopDomainUpdate</a></td>
 <td>

-Updates site domain of the shop
+Updates site domain of the shop.

 </td>
 </tr>